Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Penn State has combined with its opponents to put up more than 53.5 points just two times this season.
+- Penn State has combined with its opponents to score more than 53.5 points just two times this season.

-- Indiana has combined with its opponents to score more than 53.5 points in three of four games this season.
+- Indiana and its opponents have combined to score more than 53.5 points in three of four games this season.

-- The two teams combine to average 61.3 points per game, 7.8 more than the total in this contest.
+- The two teams combine to average 61.3 points per game, 7.8 more than the over/under in this contest.

 - The 44.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 53.5 over/under in this contest.

-- The average total in Nittany Lions games this season is 53.6, 0.1 points more than Saturday's over/under of 53.5.
+- Nittany Lions games this season feature an average total of 53.6 points, a number 0.1 points higher than Saturday's over/under.

-- In 2021, games involving the Hoosiers have averaged a total of 53.1 points, 0.4 fewer than this game's set over/under.
+- The 53.5 over/under in this game is 0.4 points above the 53.1 average total in Hoosiers games this season.

 Penn State Stats and Trends

-- This season, the Nittany Lions have one against the spread win in two games as a favorite of 12.5 points or more.
+- In Penn State's four games this year, it has three wins against the spread.

-- Penn State's games this year have hit the over on one of four set point totals (25%).
+- The Nittany Lions have been favored by 12.5 points or more two times this season and covered the spread in one of them.

-- Penn State is 1-1 against the spread and 2-0 overall in games when it records more than 29.3 points.
+- Penn State's games this year have gone over the total in one out of four opportunities (25%).

-- When Penn State piles up more than 337.5 yards, the team is 2-1 against the spread and 3-0 overall.
+- Penn State is 1-1 against the spread and 2-0 overall this season when the team scores more than 29.3 points.

-- The Nittany Lions have two giveaways this season, while the Hoosiers have five takeaways .
+- Penn State is 2-1 against the spread and 3-0 overall when the team churns out more than 337.5 yards.

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.